-The individual financial statements of Royal Liver Assurance Limited Superannuation Fund have been prepared in accordance with the Occupational Pension Schemes (Requirement to obtain Audited Accounts and a Statement from the Auditor) Regulations 1996, The Financial Reporting Standard applicable in the UK and Republic of Ireland issued by the Financial Reporting Council ("FRS 102") and the guidance set out in the Statement of Recommended Practice "Financial Reports of Pension Schemes" (revised November 2014) ("the SORP").
+The individual financial statements of Royal Liver Assurance Limited Superannuation Fund have been prepared in accordance with the Occupational Pension Schemes (Requirement to obtain Audited Accounts and a Statement from the Auditor) Regulations 1996, The Financial Reporting Standard applicable in the UK and Republic of Ireland issued by the Financial Reporting Council ("FRS 102") and the guidance set out in the Statement of Recommended Practice "Financial Reports of Pension Schemes" (revised June 2018) ("the SORP").

-In June 2018, a revised SORP was issued which is applicable to accounting periods commencing on or after 1 January 2019.
-The Trustee does not anticipate that the adoption of the revised SORP will have a material impact on the financial statements.
+The SORP is applicable to accounting periods commencing on or after 1 January 2019.
+The Trustee has adopted the revised SORP for the first time in these financial statements.
+The adoption of the revised SORP has had no material impact on the financial statements.
+However, it has required certain additions to or amendments of disclosures in the financial statements.